algorandfoundation/algokit-cli/docs/tutorials/intro.md

 The App ID of the deployed contract and its Algorand address is displayed, followed by the message returned from the smart contract call (`Hello, Beaker`).

 1. Start LocalNet
 2. Build the smart contract.
-Notice how a folder named `artifacts` is created with the TEAL and JSON files for the smart contract.
+Notice how a folder named `artifacts` is created with the [AVM (Algorand Virtual Machine)](https://developer.algorand.org/docs/get-details/dapps/avm/) related artifacts for deploying your smart contract.
 3. Deploy and call the `HelloWorld` smart contract (from `contract.py` file).

 After execution, the `App ID` of the deployed contract and its Algorand address are displayed, followed by the message returned from the smart contract call (`Hello, world`).

 At this point you have deployed a simple contract to a LocalNet Algorand network (running in your Docker environment) and called it successfully!

-Additionally, you can find the native TEAL smart contract code and the appropriate smart contract manifest JSON files have been output to the `artifacts` folder.
-Note that in this example, TEAL code is compiled using the `PuyaPy` compiler, which is what `Algorand Python` relies on to compile your Python smart contract code to TEAL ([Transaction Execution Approval Language](https://developer.algorand.org/docs/get-details/dapps/avm/teal/)).
+Additionally, you can find the native AVM related artifacts and the appropriate smart contract manifest JSON files have been output to the `artifacts` folder.
+Note that in this example, AVM bytecode is compiled using the `PuyaPy` compiler, which is what `Algorand Python` relies on to compile your Python smart contract code to TEAL ([Transaction Execution Approval Language](https://developer.algorand.org/docs/get-details/dapps/avm/teal/)).

 ### Using AlgoKit CLI to build and deploy contracts 🛠️